 In India, people do not draw them in their houses during mourning.
 Thus, it is considered for a house to not have rangoli on normal days, as it signifies a bad omen and is considered inauspicious.

-Modern Rangoli designs and culture
+Latest Rangoli designs

 India has been protecting this kolam culture with great care.
 One can witness muggulu competitions in colleges and schools especially on occasions like on teacher’s day celebration which is a great way to teach their significance to the next generations.

-Rangolis these days are drawn to reflect the social practices, achievements, and any other themes that can be conveyed using the art form.
+Latest rangoli designs are drawn to reflect the social practices, achievements, and any other themes that can be conveyed using the art form.
 Kolam or muggu is thus a way of expressing a topic with visual impact too.

-Modern kolams are drawn using many devices such as stencils, tubes for color filling, etc. This is a good way to modernize the artform.
+Latest rangoli designs are drawn using many devices such as stencils, tubes for color filling, etc. This is a good way to modernize the artform.
 However, the secrets behind their practice should be taught to the children so that they appreciate cultural practices.

 What countries are Rangoli designs popular?